 Arriving early, you can catch the ancient mist disappearing to reveal the beautiful stones that make up one of the world’s most dramatic set of ruins.
 With your tour guide, you will learn about many of the secrets in those stones: an ancient sun dial, a temple designed to resemble a condor, and the temple of the sun, which boasts perhaps the most impressive ancient stonework in the Western Hemisphere.

 After your guided tour, you may opt to go for a hike.
 Popular options include the sun gate, which is actually the end point of the Incan trail, or climbing up Huayna Picchu, a tough climb that is rewarded with its own set of ruins that tower over Machu Picchu and provide new captivating angles to photograph the fortress below.

 For those desiring to focus on the ruins themselves, simply meandering its ancient streets will provide hours of captivating discoveries and mysterious wonders found in the meticulously cut stones that surround you.

 A trip to Machu Picchu is never just a trip to Machu Picchu.
 Rather, it is a journey that can and should include colonial towns, religious art, ancient ruins, Andean treks, and breathtaking vistas.
-Machu Picchu is one of the more rewarding but daunting experiences in all of global travel, so it is best to plan well to ensure a fulfilling trip.
-See our comprehensive Machu Picchu trip planning tips article for help getting started!
+Traveling along the Inca Trail to Machu Picchu is one of the more daunting but rewarding experiences in all of travel, so it is best to plan well to ensure a fulfilling trip.
+See our comprehensive guide of Machu Picchu planning tips article for help getting started!